Gengghus11/P10-08/README.md

 3. pandas
 4. matplotlib (can be redundant)

+Download the stock and index HTML files from the templates folder and put them in the same folder as __init__.py.

 tldr: pip install flask yfinance panda matplotlib once installed, run the __init__.py file and view the working prototype at http://127.0.0.1:5000/